syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/ToolTip.md

 ### InitialDelay

-In order to increase or decrease the time that the ToolTip waits before displaying a ToolTip window, `CellToolTip.InitialDelay` property can be used.
+The `CellToolTip.InitialDelay` property enables you to shorten or lengthen the time that the `ToolTip` waits before displaying a ToolTip.
+User can use this property to ensure that the user has ToolTips displayed quickly by shortening the time specified.
+The value for this property cannot exceed 32767.

 {% tabs %}
 {% highlight c# %}